Alexis-crowdar/Karate-API-Sample-Project/README.md

 # Reports integrations
 We believe that reports should clearly, comprehensively, and engagingly communicate the results of our testing.
 This ensures that our clients have a thorough understanding of their product's performance and behavior, as well as the team's performance, providing a complete understanding of the findings obtained.

-- **Lippia Test Manager** una solución que combina resultados de pruebas manuales y automatizadas en una sola plataforma.
-Para saber más ver [Lippia.io](https://lippia.io)
+- **Lippia Test Manager** A solution that combines manual and automated test results in a single platform.
+For more information, go to  [Lippia.io](https://lippia.io)
 - **KarateReport** a community solution for simple reports.
 ### [](#lippia-test-manager)Lippia Test Manager